sethsec/celerystalk/README.md

 # celerystalk

-celerystalk allows you to automate your network scanning/enumeration process with asynchronous jobs (aka *tasks*) while retaining full control of which tools you want to run.
+celerystalk helps you automate your network scanning/enumeration process with asynchronous jobs (aka *tasks*) while retaining full control of which tools you want to run.

 * **Configurable** - Some common tools are in the default config, but you can add any tool you want
+* **Service Aware** - Uses nmap/nessus service names rather than port numbers to decide which tools to run
 * **Consistency** - Scan each service the same way so you don't have to keep track of what you ran against each host
 * **Scalability** - Designed for scanning multiple hosts, but works well for scanning one host at a time
 * **VirtualHosts** - Supports subdomain recon and virtualhost scanning using the -d flag